The Quantum Esscher Transform: Introduction

 \section{Introduction}

 In probability and statistics, it is often important to find low relative-entropy distributions from a given fixed distribution.
 In addition, further constraints, the form and interpretation of which depend on the problem at hand, are frequently imposed on the target distribution.
 An interesting example is the following: consider the process of inferring probability distributions from a set of measurement data.
-These data play the role of the constraints---they put restrictions on what the true distribution could be---and the available data may not suffice to uniquely determine a probability distribution.
+The available data play the role of the constraints---they put restrictions on what the true distribution could be---but these data may not suffice to uniquely determine a probability distribution.
 In this situation, a common approach is to invoke Jaynes' maximum entropy principle (MaxEnt) \cite{jaynes1957information}.
 In essence, MaxEnt advocates that the selected distribution be the one that simultaneously maximizes entropy and satisfies the given constraints.

-However, the situation becomes more nuanced if we already possess some knowledge of the system, say, a prior distribution.
-In such cases, a more refined strategy emerges: the minimum relative entropy principle.
+However, the situation becomes more nuanced if we already possess some knowledge of the system, say a prior distribution.
+In such cases, there is a more refined strategy: the minimum relative entropy principle.
 As expounded in \cite{shore1980axiomatic,olivares2007quantum, zorzi2013minimum}, this principle, regarded as a generalization of MaxEnt, operates by minimizing the distinguishability (characterized by the relative entropy) between the prior distribution and the distribution to be selected, while respecting the imposed constraints.
 This systematic approach to incorporating new data makes it fundamental in Bayesian statistics.
 The updating procedure results in the posterior distribution which reflects the most current understanding of the system in light of the observed data.